yzfvroom/DO_for_VLAB/README.md

-# Declaratiev Onboarding for VLAB
+# Declarative Onboarding for VLAB

 Postman files for DO for VLAB:
   - DO_for_VLAB.postman_collection.json